menna-nageh/MediLeaf-AI/README.md

 # 📖 Project Overview

-**MediLeaf AI** is an intelligent AI-powered assistant that helps users understand medicine leaflets بسهولة وسرعة.
+MediLeaf AI is an intelligent AI-powered assistant that helps users understand medicine leaflets quickly and easily.

-Users can upload a medicine leaflet (PDF) and ask questions مثل:
+Users can upload a medicine leaflet (PDF) and ask questions such as:

-* *Can I take this before food?*
+Can I take this before food?
-* *What are the side effects?*
+What are the side effects?

-The system answers **only based on the leaflet content**, ensuring accuracy and reliability.
+The system answers only based on the leaflet content, ensuring accuracy and reliability.

 ---